-Although an exclusively raw vegetable diet may be too extreme for some of us, we could likely benefit from more fruits and veggies in our diets.
-Many of those taste wonderful raw...plus, they're not just for rabbits anymore!
-But I won’t try to tell you (or the giraffe) that a raw vegetable diet will cure All your ills or take fifty pounds off you in a month or two.
+Although an exclusively raw vegetable diet may be too extreme for some, a lot of us could likely benefit from more fruits and veggies in our diets.
+Plus, they're not just for rabbits anymore, either.
+Still, I won’t try to tell you (or the giraffe) that a raw vegetable diet will cure All your ills or take fifty pounds off you in a month or two.

 And most assuredly not if you're chomping cheeseburgers and eating

 doughnuts at the same time.
 (I'm talking to you, dedicated carnivores

 and/or pastry lovers.)
 But fruits and veggies (raw or otherwise) may go a long way toward easing at least some of your ills and also taking off some of those extra pounds.